Semen: Health

-Disease transmission
+Infection transmission

-Semen can transmit many sexually transmitted diseases and pathogens, including viruses like HIV and Ebola.
+Semen can transmit many sexually transmitted infections and pathogens, including viruses like HIV and Ebola.
 Swallowing semen carries no additional risk other than those inherent in fellatio.
-This includes transmission risk for sexually transmitted diseases such as human papillomavirus or herpes, especially for people with bleeding gums, gingivitis or open sores.
+This includes transmission risk for sexually transmitted infections such as human papillomavirus or herpes, especially for people with bleeding gums, gingivitis or open sores.
 Viruses in semen survive for a long time once outside the body.

 Bloodiness

 The presence of blood in semen or hematospermia may be undetectable (it can only be seen microscopically) or visible in the fluid.
 Its cause could be the result of inflammation, infection, blockage, or injury of the male reproductive tract or a problem within the urethra, testicles, epididymis or prostate.
 It usually clears up without treatment, or with antibiotics, but if persistent further semen analysis and other urogenital system tests might be needed to find out the cause.

 Allergy

 In rare circumstances, humans can develop an allergy to semen, called human seminal plasma sensitivity.
 It appears as a typical localized or systemic allergic response upon contact with seminal fluid.
 There is no one protein in semen responsible for the reaction.
 Symptoms can appear after first intercourse or after subsequent intercourse.
 A semen allergy can be distinguished from a latex allergy by determining if the symptoms disappear with use of a condom.
 Desensitization treatments are often very successful.